ARM-software/scmi-tests/readme.md

 For more information, download the [SCMI Platform Design Document](http://infocenter.arm.com/help/index.jsp?topic=/com.arm.doc.den0056a/index.html).

 ## SCMI test suite
-SCMI test suite enables adopters of System Control and Management Interface \(SCMI\) PDD \(Platform Design Document\) to test their own implementations.
-SCMI test suite provides a predefined library of tests and a test framework to execute these tests.
+SCMI test suite enables adopters of SCMI PDD \(Platform Design Document\) to test their own implementations.
+It provides a predefined library of tests and a test framework to execute these tests.
 The test suite can be adapted to different platforms.
 It also enables the extension of the current test library to include platform-specific custom commands and custom protocols.

 ## Release details
  - Code quality: REL v1.0.